aws/aws-cdk-rfcs/0000-template.md

 ## FAQ

-> This section includes a answers to questions customers will likely ask about
+> This section should contain answers to questions customers will likely ask about
 > this release.
 Similar to the working backwards section, this section should be
 > written "from the future" in a language as if the feature is now released.
 >